 The objective of this activity is to execute the searches in digital libraries.
 Thus, some specific configurations were considered during the search in each database, e.g., advanced search with command line was selected in all databases as it demonstrated to be more accurate than a simple advanced search.
 This said, papers metadata was used to perform the searches.

 Figure 6 shows the distribution of studies by digital libraries.
-These studies were automatic coleted in digital libraries used the defined search queries (Table 2).
-In total, 1,482 were found, where it the majority 713 (48.27 %) come from the Springer Link library.
+These studies were automatically coleted in digital libraries used the defined search queries (Table 2).
+In total 1,482 were found, where the majority, 713 (48.27 %), came from the Springer Link library.
 The libery Science Direct returned 502 (33.99 %), the second-largest number of studies.
 The remaining libraries returned a much smaller amount of studies, in which: 180 (12.19 %) studies were retrieved from the ACM Digital Library, 27 (1.83 %) came from Scopus, 23 (1.56 %) were retrieved from the IEEE, 20 (1.35 %) came from Engineering Village and finally 12 (0.81 %) came from Web of Science.

 Figure 6.Studies found distributed by digital libraries.